Party Wall Agreement For Loft Conversion: A Detailed Guide

 • do nothing

-If nothing happens after 14 days or your neighbour refuses, it is considered as a dispute happening and a party wall award is required and surveyors need to be appointed.
+If nothing happens after 14 days or your neighbour refuses, it is considered as a dispute happening—if a dispute arises, a party wall award is required and surveyors need to be appointed.
+Surveyor's fees are typically paid by the building owner and can be a significant part of the overall cost.

 Approval